IliaIdakiev/ngrx-action-bundles/README.md

     export class Effects {

       // Let's connect the bundles array that we've created earlier with the
-      // connect service from the ngrx-action-bundles
+      // connectBundles function from the ngrx-action-bundles
-      actions = this.connect.bundles(bundles);
+      actions = connectBundles(bundles);
       // actions will look like {
       //   create: { [availableActions]: actionCreatros }
       //   dispatch: { [availableActions]: actionDispatchers (the dispatcher will dispatch the action and return the action that we've dispatched as well) }